MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 1. Link to specific steps for the client software version you're installing.
 See [Install client software](connect-clients.md#install-client-software) for links to supported software versions.
 Follow the steps in the individual article for your preferred client software version to install the client software.

-## Connect to the Lustre cluster
+## Connect to the AKS cluster

-Connect to the Azure Managed Lustre cluster by doing these steps:
+Connect to the Azure Kubernetes Service cluster by doing these steps:

 1. Sign in to [the Azure portal](https://portal.azure.com).